Alberta restricts recreational sports, bar hours to contain COVID-19 surge | CBC News

 Alberta Premier Jason Kenney announced the new restrictions on indoor social gatherings on Thursday.

 "We are at a dangerous juncture in our province," said Kenney, who is self-isolating after coming in contact with someone who has tested positive for the virus.
-The premier's test has come back negative.
+The premier's test came back negative.

 "COVID-19 is challenging us," he said, speaking from his home, "and we have to rise to the test."